-A typical security package would consist of the granting of a security interest over the general partner's right to issue call notices to investors in respect of undrawn capital contributions, and the proceeds of the issuance of such call notices; as well as the bank account(s) into which capital call proceeds are paid.
+A typical security package would consist of:

+- the granting of a security interest over the general partner's right to issue call notices to investors in respect of undrawn capital contributions; - the proceeds of the issue of such call notices; and - the bank account(s) into which capital call proceeds are paid.

-The security interest agreement would include the granting of a power of attorney from the general partner or manager of the fund so that the secured party could step into the shoes of the general partner to issue capital call notices to investors on an enforcement of the security, in the event that the general partner or manager failed to do so.
+The security interest agreement would include the granting of a power of attorney from the general partner or manager of the fund, so that the secured party could step into the shoes of the general partner to issue capital call notices to investors on an enforcement of the security, if the general partner or manager failed to do so.